sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Slider velocity changes that alter the scrolling speed of the beatmap are disallowed.** Slider velocity changes to unify the scroll speed in variable BPM beatmaps are exempt.
 - **Scroll normalisation must be done in beatmaps with variable BPM.**
-- **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated as being in the same lane as normal notes on the same hand, which means: `+`
+- **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated as being in the same column as normal notes on the same hand, which means: `+`
   - Special and normal notes played by the same hand cannot be placed at the same timestamp.`+`
   - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.`+`